-The following information was collected through one interview, which identified the following needs:
+The following information was collected through two interviews, which identified the following needs:

-- Lack of downsizing options for seniors

-- Seniors without adequate home care

-- High cost of renting, low vacancy rates

-- Lack of supportive housing for people with mental health concerns

-- Transportation and amenities are far away, making it challenging for some to reach the services they need.
+- Lack of downsizing options for seniors - Seniors without adequate home care - High cost of renting, low vacancy rates - Lack of supportive housing for people with mental health concerns - Transportation and amenities are far away, making it challenging for some to reach the services they need. - Industry shifts many people commuting to work or living in camps. - Rural areas and municipalities need to work together to fill housing gaps.